 What Is a Revocable Living Trust?

-It is an estate planning tool that helps property owners transfer their possessions after death.
-The trust is a written statement that provides clear instructions for the management, distribution, and ownership of property, should the trust maker, called the grantor, become mentally incapacitated or pass away.
-It is considered “revocable” because the grantor retains the ability to amend the trust to reflect changing circumstances or decisions during their lifetime.
+A Revocable Living Trust is an estate planning solution that helps property owners transfer their property and assets at death without the need of going through a court administered process.
+The trust is a written document that should provide clear instructions for the management, distribution, and ownership of property.
+Should the trust maker, also called the grantor, become mentally incapacitated or pass away another appointed person, called a successor trustee should step in to administer the trust.
+It is considered “revocable” because the grantor retains the ability to amend the trust to reflect changing circumstances or decisions during his or her lifetime.

 The stakeholders can include: